melloddy/pseudolabel_auxdata/scripts_and_notebooks/README.md

 	- SMILES
 	- continuous *normalized* segmentation features values from software such as acapella or cellprofiler
 2. Find overlap of compounds with the MELLODDY dataset
-3. Create files for sparsechem
+3. Create files for sparsechem <br>
-   At least two approaches are possible : <br>
-		1. Only recreate Y by filtering Y_melloddy and reordering the rows (also the fold vector)<br>
+	The following approach is preferred/recommended : <br>
-		2. Go through melloddy tuner again with only the compounds with images, then align the Xi with the Y rows from tuner.
-This is the preferred/recommended approach in order to avoid tasks during training that are populated too low.
+	Go through melloddy tuner again with only the compounds with images, then align the Xi with the Y rows from tuner.
+This approach has the advantage that it avoids tasks during training that are populated too low.
 Additionally, it helps to identify the duplicate and invalid SMILES in the dataset. <br>
 The notebooks will expect .npy file format for the X and Y matrices after reordering